paulaamaya/paulaamaya/README.md

 <h1 align="center">Hello, I'm Paula</h1>
-<p align="center">I am an undergraduate Computer Science and Mathematics student, aspiring writer, and competitive programming enthusiast.
+<p align="center">I am an undergraduate Computer Science and Mathematics student and competitive programming enthusiast.

 My work is currently focused on creating optimal solutions within our current computing ecosystem while also exploring the frontiers of its evolution.
 My main areas of interest are: